 Bumble & bumble formulates its iconic Hairdresser's Invisible Oil with almond oil to provide hair with supreme softness and manageability.
 It's a lightweight oil meant to sink into the hair cuticle; it doesn't sit atop of it making it look weighed-down and greasy.

 Aveeno has a whole line of almond oil-infused haircare (see, we told you it was trending!).
 This shampoo uses it for the purpose of soothing the scalp from irritation and dryness.

 Kiehl's Magic Elixir is a pre-shampoo treatment formulated to soften and smooth the hair cuticle.
 Take it from us: it works.
 It's all thanks to a stellar combination of ingredients like almond, rosemary, avocado, and safflower oil.

 This hair mask has a buttery texture and lots of hydrating ingredients (including—yep, you guessed it—almond oil) to bring dry, damaged curls back to life.
-Damaged hair loses its curl pattern, so using a moisture-rich mask like this will spring them back up into proper spirals.
+Damaged hair may lose its curl pattern, so using a moisture-rich mask like this can help spring them back up into proper spirals.

 Nicholson recommends trying Ouai's hair oil, since it "smooths hair, adds shine, and a little bit goes a long way.
 You can even use it as an overnight hair mask, too!"
 Almond oil happens to be one of its main ingredients.